Mariota recovers, Titans top Cowboys 28-14 in Cooper's debut

 Owens did it twice in a blowout San Francisco win over a bad Dallas team that time.
 This win by the Titans (4-4) ended their three-game losing streak while handing the Cowboys (3-5) their first loss in four home games and making their road to the playoffs a difficult one.

-"It was huge," Mariota said of Byard, while adding that he didn't see the celebration.
-"The defense has done an unbelievable job throughout the year in building us up.
-They found ways to give us plays, to get turnovers."

-The Cowboys looked like the team headed for a blowout win, but led just 7-0 after Mariota's early miscues because of Brett Maher's missed 38-yard field goal on the opening possession and Prescott's ill-advised throw into double coverage.
+The Cowboys looked like the team headed for a blowout win, but led just 7-0 after Mariota's early miscues because of Brett Maher's missed 38-yard field goal and Prescott's ill-advised throw into double coverage.

-"That was the difference.
-Simple as that," said Prescott, who lost a fumble at his 40-yard line to set up Tennessee's tiebreaking score in the third quarter.
-"Defense gives a turnover there.
-We're up seven points and I go down there and try to force the ball and give it right back to them."

-Cooper scored the first Dallas touchdown after DeMarcus Lawrence stripped the ball from Mariota .
-The two-time Pro Bowl receiver finished with five catches for 58 yards after coming over from Oakland in a trade for a first-round pick during the open week.
+Cooper scored the first Dallas touchdown and finished five catches for 58 yards after coming over from Oakland in a trade for a first-round pick during the open week.

 Given another chance when what would have been a third straight fumble to start the game was overturned by a review that showed Luke Stocker didn't have the ball long enough on a catch, Mariota led an 80-yard drive capped by Derrick Henry's 1-yard plunge for a 7-7 tie.